harshithamar/Public-Speaking/README.md

-# Public-Speaking
-UPSKILL COMMUNITY PRESENTS 7-DAY BOOT-CAMP ON PUBLIC SPEAKING.

 Hello Everyone,

-This repository contains the PDFs of the boot-camp on Public Speaking organised by UpSkill Community.
+This is a repository containing the PDFs of the 7-DAY Boot-Camp on Public-Speaking organised by the UpSKill Community.

+By,
+Meghna and Harshitha.

 Feel free to check it out.

-By,
-Harshitha and Meghna.
+Thank you.